- Latest Updates

 - Log In

-This recipe comes from our chair, Penny, who says "I call this six cabbage, but you can make it with whatever selection of cabbage, brassicas, and leafy green vegetables you have".
+This recipe comes from our former chair, Penny, who says "I call this six cabbage, but you can make it with whatever selection of cabbage, brassicas, and leafy green vegetables you have".
 The dressing is inspired by Madhur Jaffrey's Chinese soy sauce salad dressing.

 500g green (or purple) leafy veg: for example, savoy cabbage, red cabbage, pak choi, spring greens, Brussels sprout tops, kale of all sorts, broccoli florets

 1 small leek or three spring onions, thinly sliced

 2 cloves garlic

 7 Tbsp light soy sauce, or two tablespoons dark soy sauce